 As part of its joint venture with Bam Nuttall and VolkerFitzpatrick, Morgan Sindall is using the low emission fuel to refurbish Oldbury viaduct on the M5 in the West Midlands.
 The road is one of the busiest in the country, and the use of this alternative liquid fuel in the upgrade is helping to reduce the impact of construction works on the environment.

-Discover why so many businesses have transitioned to liquid fuels to start them on the journey to net-zero emissions.
-Download part one of The New Energy Reality Series – ‘The Future of Liquid Fuels’ .
+Discover why so many businesses have transitioned to alternative fuels to start them on the journey to net-zero emissions.
+Download our Alternative Fuels Guide today.